-- upon acquiring or ceasing to hold either alone or with an associate any securities or other investments in or relating to the Reporting Entity or an entity which controls the Reporting Entity; or - upon an increase or decrease of at least 1% of the level of interest previously reported. - 3.5 What is the process for meetings of members of the management body?
+upon acquiring or ceasing to hold, either alone or with an associate, any securities or other investments in or relating to

+- the Reporting Entity or an entity which controls the Reporting Entity; or - upon an increase or decrease of at least 1% of the level of interest previously reported.

+3.5 What is the process for meetings of members of the management body?

-As discussed in the response to question 3.1, in the event that the number of managers of a LLC exceeds five, the LLC's memorandum of association may provide for the formation of a board of managers.
+As discussed in the response to question 3.1, in the event that the number of managers of an LLC exceeds five, the LLC's memorandum of association may provide for the formation of a board of managers.
 The means of operation of the board of managers of the LLC must be specified in the memorandum of association of the LLC.
+Under the 2015 CCL, the requirement for a maximum of five managers has been removed.

-A majority of the directors of the PJSC must attend a meeting of the board of directors of the PJSC and resolutions of the board shall be adopted by a majority of the votes of those present and represented.
+A majority of the directors of the PJSC must attend a meeting of the board of directors of the PJSC, and resolutions of the board shall be adopted by a majority of the votes of those present and represented.
 In the event of a tie, the side with which the chairman voted shall prevail.
-In the event that a director fails to attend more than three successive board meetings without an acceptable reason then it shall be deemed that he has resigned from the board.
+In the event that a director fails to attend more than three successive board meetings without an acceptable reason, then it shall be deemed that he has resigned from the board.